Winslet177/Winslet_portfolio/README.md

 ### Key Features <a name="key-features"></a>

-- *Understanding Git, GitHub and GitHub Workflow*
+- *Understanding responsiveness and how to apply it on web pages*
-- *Configuring Linters*
+- *having a net idea on how to style a responsive page*
-- *Creating pull requests and merging*
+- *getting acquainted with html and css*

 A demo link will be uploaded subsequently.